merenlab/anvio/anvio/docs/artifacts/fasta.md

     >SEQUENCE_ID VARIOUS_SEQUENCE_DATA
     SEQUENCE

-The `VARIOUS_SEQUENCE_DATA` region can contain data such as the NCBI taxon ID, gi assession number, a text description of the sequence, or the start and end positions if the sequence is a portion of a larger sample.
+The `VARIOUS_SEQUENCE_DATA` region can contain data such as the NCBI taxon ID, GI accession number, a text description of the sequence, or the start and end positions if the sequence is a portion of a larger sample.
 All of this information is optional.

 The sequence itself is written in standard IUPAC format (though it can be written in lower-case letters).